Not All Business Class Is the Same: Why Aircraft Type Matters

 A330-300 wide body, A350 wide-body, B777 wide body.

-Istanbul to: Amsterdam, Barcelona, Berlin, Dusseldorf, Frankfurt, Hamburg, London, Madrid, Manchester, Milan, Munich, Paris, Rome, Vienna
+Athens (TK1843 on Sunday mornings), Amsterdam, Barcelona, Berlin, Dusseldorf, Frankfurt, Hamburg, London, Madrid, Manchester, Milan, Munich, Paris, Rome, and Vienna.

 Various USA Domestic Flights that use wide-body aircraft